-15.2 Infrastructure Maintenance, Rehabilitation and Renewal Programs are planned and tracked using maintenance management software.
-The Design & Construction sections also participate in rehabilitation activities, depending on the nature of the project, and are responsible for infrastructure renewal and replacement under the Ten-Year Capital Program.
+15.2 Infrastructure Maintenance, Rehabilitation and Renewal Programs

+The Public Works Division performs scheduled and unscheduled/emergency maintenance and rehabilitation on the City's drinking water infrastructure.
+Maintenance and rehabilitation activities are planned and tracked using maintenance management software.
+The Infrastructure Delivery Services Division also participate in rehabilitation activities, depending on the nature of the project, and are responsible for infrastructure renewal and replacement under the Ten-Year Capital Forecast for Roads, Water and Wastewater Program.
 Infrastructure maintenance, rehabilitation and renewal programs are summarized and communicated to Council through the QMS Annual Report.